larry156/CS1XA3/Project01/README.md

     Execute this script from the Project01 folder with: chmod +x project_analyze.sh
         ./project_analyze.sh
+    Note: This script is intended to run from the CS1XA3/Project01 directory, though it should still work as long as you are running it from within the CS1XA3 repo.
     Once the script runs, you will be prompted to input the feature you want to use.
     Simply enter in the name of the feature (listed in each feature's section below) you wish to run, then press enter.